anycable/anycable/docs/broadcasting.md

 broadcast_key = OpenSSL::HMAC.hexdigest("SHA256", "<APPLICATION SECRET>", "broadcast-cable")
 ```

-When using AnyCable SDKs, you don't need to calculate it yourself.
+When using official AnyCable server libraries, you don't need to calculate it yourself (they all use the same inference mechanism).
 But if you want to publish broadcasts using a custom implementation, you can generate a broadcast key for your secret key as follows:

 ```sh
 echo -n 'broadcast-cable' | openssl dgst -sha256 -hmac '<your secret>' | awk '{print $2}'